alex-desaram/alex-desaram.github.io/paper.md

 Look at South Korea.

-People are working long hours-- under intense academic pressure, corporate grind, and economic precarity.
+People are working long hours— under intense academic pressure, corporate grind, and economic precarity.
 Young Koreans can't afford housing.
 They're too burned out to date, let alone raise a child.
 And as the birth rate drops, the burden on the next generation only grows heavier and heavier.

 At this rate, **Korea's entire social fabric is at risk**.
-Culture, traditions, even language-- slowly fading for lack of people to carry them forward.
+Culture, traditions, even language— slowly fading for lack of people to carry them forward.

 And what's the response?